14 Critical eCommerce KPIs to Track in 2023

 What are eCommerce KPIs?

-KPIs – or Key Performance Indicators – are key metrics that help you to understand where your businesses successes and failures are coming from.
+eCommerce KPIs (Key Performance Indicators) are key metrics that help you to understand where your eCommerce businesses successes and failures are coming from. eCommerce KPI benchmarks enables businesses to measure their performance across industries and competitors.

-Google Analytics and Amazon Seller Central will provide your business with the data you need, but without KPIs you won’t be able to translate these into targets that quantify success.
+Google Analytics and Amazon Seller Central will provide your business with the data you need, but without useful eCommerce KPIs you won’t be able to translate these into targets that quantify success.

 eCommerce KPIs allow you to make informed decisions about revenue, marketing tactics, customer experience, and other important areas.
 They help determine which strategies work, and which don’t.

 eCommerce key performance indicators also let you know where to focus attention and can help provide insights into how to rectify problems.
-Ultimately KPIs for eCommerce will help you determine what changes you need to make to build your customer base and generate more revenue.
+Ultimately, they will help you determine what changes you need to make to build your customer base and generate more revenue.

 Without these kinds of eCommerce performance metrics, you’d need to rely on your gut instinct or personal opinions to make decisions.
 Relying on data to determine your choices is a better recipe for business success.
 It’s more likely to please senior stakeholders, shareholders and lenders too.